 By Boat

-If you’re flying into Belize you can take a taxi (or book a shuttle) from the Philip S.W.
+If you’re flying into Belize you can take a taxi from the Philip S.W.
 Goldson International Airport to the water taxi terminal.
-Boats depart every 1.5 hours from 8AM to 5:30PM and the trip takes about 1.5 hours, with a short stop in Caye Caulker.
+Or you can skip the long lines and book a shared shuttle, which also offers trips from the water taxi terminal to the international airport.

 By Air